eonk/CrimeSciData/book.md

 ## F-statistic: 50.32 on 3 and 260 DF,  p-value: < 2.2e-16
 ```

-You see here that essentially you have only two inputs (perceptions of the area and sex) but several regression coefficients.
+You see here that essentially you have only two inputs (the size of the city and unemployment) but several regression coefficients.
 Gelman and Hill (2007) suggest reserving the term input for the variables encoding the information and to use the term predictor to refer to each of the terms in the model.
 So here we have two inputs and four predictors (one for the constant term, one for unemployment, another for the largest 50 dummy, and a final one for the interaction effect).

 In this case the test for the interaction effect is non-significant, which suggests there isn't such an interaction.
 The R squared barely changes.
 Let's visualise the results with the `effects` package: